viboverse/react-udemy-course/README.md

 ## Contents

-- 🧾 Investment Project
+- Investment Project
-- ⚙️ Practice Project
+- Practice Project
-- 🧠 Context & useReducer Example
+- Context & useReducer Example
+- The useEffect & useCallback Example

 > Other drafts, sandbox experiments, or broken trials are kept locally for reference and learning but not pushed here.